 Anecdotal advice and evidence from other parents is the most helpful aspect of my favorite book I’ve read so far on the topic of children and money — The Opposite of Spoiled by the New York Times’ Ron Lieber.
 Lieber offers some really great advice in the book about some of the tactics he’s used with his own children to try to help them become financially literate.
 But he also uses countless examples from other parents in discussing things like allowance, chores, the tooth fairly and answering the difficult money-related questions most kids like to ask.

 My biggest takeaway from Lieber’s book is simply to communicate more with your children about your finances.
 This can be a difficult task for some because it can require a hard look in the mirror about their own financial habits.
 Money is a taboo subject matter because so many people make terrible choices with their money.
 It’s tough to pass along good financial habits when you don’t have any yourself.

 Here are a few other lessons from Lieber’s book:

-- Be as honest as you can with with your kids about money to establish trust.
+- Be as honest as you can with your kids about money to establish trust.
 Have an open door policy and don’t skirt any big issues.

 - Try to involve them in some of the more mundane financial tasks we’re forced to deal with on a regular basis to show them how important personal finances can be people’s lives.